Best STEM Toys

 IQ Builder is designed to provide quality construction opportunities.
-The toy is a perfect classroom companion, able to convey every geometrical shape imaginable.
+These type of STEM toys are a perfect classroom companion, able to convey every geometrical shape imaginable.
 From minute squares all the way up to complex structures, IQ Builder unleashes a child’s creativity and engineering prowess.

 - Pros: wide range of complexity, classroom-friendly